| || || || || |

 PL 3 residents also practice their delivery resuscitation and procedural skills in the simulation lab.
 These sessions are facilitated by neonatologists.

 In-situ scenarios are held in the pediatric intensive care unit, emergency department and on the inpatient floors to improve communication among healthcare team members.
 Residents act as the medical team leader on cases they may encounter in these locations, while working with other healthcare providers as part of the multi-disciplinary team.
 The use of communication skills, including the “Situation, Background, Assessment and Recommendation” (SBAR model) is promoted.
-After the in-situ scednario, a faculty member facilitates a debriefing session for all members of the multi-disciplinary team to discuss methods of improving communication and team skills.
+After the in-situ scenario, a faculty member facilitates a debriefing session for all members of the multi-disciplinary team to discuss methods of improving communication and team skills.

 An academic advisor program is in place to ensure residents transition smoothly into a career in pediatrics.
 Each resident is paired with a volunteer faculty advisor who provides support and guidance.
 The program’s goals include helping residents prepare for the American Board of Pediatrics Certification Examination.
 The academic advisor also provides career counseling and ensures that residents are making adequate progress on their scholarly activity (research) projects.
 The advisor helps the resident to set goals for their Individualized learning plan and works with the resident to help them develop a residency curriculum that meets their learning needs and career goals.
 The academic advisor also reviews the resident’s performance on monthly rotations and serves as the resident’s advocate.

-Residents can chose to do a QI research project through the hospital’s Mark A. Watson Center for Operational Excellence, which uses lean six sigma strategies to help hospital departments find simple, cost-effective solutions for improving processes and quality for our hospital, patients and families.
+Residents can choose to do a QI research project through the hospital’s Mark A. Watson Center for Operational Excellence, which uses lean six sigma strategies to help hospital departments find simple, cost-effective solutions for improving processes and quality for our hospital, patients and families.

 |Tumor Board||1 lecture/week|